-247 Commonwealth was designed by Bradlee and Winslow, architects, and built in 1878 by Thomas J. Whidden, builder, for Uriel Haskell Crocker and his wife, Clara Garland (Ballard) Crocker.
+247 Commonwealth was designed by Bradlee and Winslow, architects, and built in 1878 by Thomas J. Whidden, builder, for Uriel Haskell Crocker, an attorney and author of books on the law and jurisprudence, and his wife, Clara Garland (Ballard) Crocker.
 They previously had lived at 25 West Cedar.
-He is shown as the owner of 247 Commonwealth on the original building permit application, dated April 12, 1878, and on the final inspection report, dated December 31, 1878.
-He also is shown as the owner on the 1883, 1888, and 1898 Bromley maps.

 Clara Crocker died in May of 1891.
 Uriel Crocker remarried in April of 1891 to Annie J. Fitz.
 After their marriage, they lived at 247 Commonwealth.

-In about 1905, 247 Commonwealth was purchased by George Snell Mandell and his wife, Emily W. (Proctor) Mandell.
+On November 1, 1905, 247 Commonwealth was purchased from the Crockers by Emily W. (Proctor) Mandell, the wife of George Snell Mandell.
 They previously had lived at 256 Commonwealth.
 They also maintained a home in Hamilton.

 The Mandells had 247 Commonwealth significantly rebuilt, including a granite façade with a bow across the entire front, designed by architect William Rantoul.
 Architectural plans for the rebuilding — including front and rear elevations, floor plans, framing plans. and piling plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN A-68).

 George Mandell’s father, Samuel Pierce Mandell, was publisher of The Boston Transcript.
 George Mandell worked for the Transcript in various positions, including serving as treasurer and editor, and after his father’s death in 1920, he became the publisher.